AnthusAI/Cursor-Storybook-Artifacts/README.md

 ## Need Help?

-**Anthus AI Solutions** is here to support your journey from prototype to production.
-Our team of experts specializes in:
+Vibe Coding is designed to empower developers, not replace them.
+When you've created a valuable prototype and are ready to take it to the next level, [Anthus AI Solutions](https://anth.us) can help bridge the gap between prototype and production.

-- **Rapid prototyping** with AI-assisted development
+With decades of experience in enterprise-level application development and operations, we bring expertise in:

-- **Turning prototypes into production applications**
+- **Seamless developer collaboration** - We work with your existing development team to help them build on your prototype
-- **Smart process automation** for your business workflows
+- **Enterprise-grade deployment** - Secure, scalable hosting with serverless architecture that grows with your needs
-- **AI-powered software features** that deliver real business value
+- **Regulatory compliance** - Experience with HIPAA, SOC2, and other compliance frameworks for regulated industries
-- **Serverless software solutions** built on proven architectures
+- **Operational excellence** - 24/7 monitoring, maintenance, and support for mission-critical applications

-We'd be thrilled to help you with your rapid prototyping needs or assist in turning your prototypes into real, deployed applications that solve your business problems.
+- **AI integration expertise** - Strategic implementation of AI capabilities that deliver measurable business value

 ### Contact Us